Popular Regions in California

 Central Valley

-an agricultural heartland with vast farmlands
+An agricultural heartland with vast farmlands

 Deserts